Nerogen/AutomationTestingWeb/README.md

 - Development approach: Pytest🔨, Selenium🦾.
 ## Installation and usage:
 ### Go to site https://chromedriver.chromium.org and download webdriver for your version of chrome
-### Then go to directory driver and delete existence driver then insert new driver.
+### Then go to directory "webdriver" and delete existence driver, then insert your new driver.
 ### Run in terminal next line:
     pip install -r requirements.txt
 ## 📌 List of tests: